-Located in the historic Granbury Square, this annual event has been a tradition for decades and features live entertainment, a hot dog eating contest, and a special veterans' ceremony to kick it all off.
-While you're there, explore the art and architecture or browse through one of 60 boutique shops around the area.
+Located in the historic Granbury Square, this annual event has been a tradition for decades and features live entertainment, a hot-dog-eating contest, and a special veterans' ceremony to kick it all off.
+While you're there, explore the art and architecture in town or browse through one of 60 boutique shops around the area.

 Escape to Lake Witney for Hubbard's annual Trade Days event on Memorial Day weekend (Friday through Sunday).
 This annual event features a city-wide rummage sale at the Historic Fire Station, garage sales everywhere, the Lone Star Rodeo on both Saturday and Sunday, and free access to the Hubbard History Museum, the Tris Speaker Sports Museum, and the Antique Doll Exhibit all weekend long.

 Wimberley's Red, White, & Blues on the Falls

 Since 2016, the city of Wimberley, located between Austin and San Antonio, has hosted a music festival over Memorial Day Weekend called Red, White, & Blues on the Falls.
 The organizers started the festival to bring positivity to the community on the anniversary of the 2015 Wimberley flood, which took 13 lives and destroyed a reported 400 homes.
 There's plenty of live music, of course, as well as good eats.
 One dollar of every ticket sold is donated to the Hill Country Conservancy.